The stress energy tensor of neutral blackfold and dual theory: Brown-York quasilocal stress energy tensor

+One can easily check that there is a trace anomaly here $T_{\mu}^{\mu} \neq 0$ .
+In Brown-York method we overtake stress tensor on any hypersurface which could be induced by background metric.
+In this situation some appropriate counterterm must be added to the action to cancel some divergences which arise here.

-The case of neutral blackfold has been reviewed in the section 2 and the appropriate metric found to be the equation (4).
-Here the method is the same as the last subsection, and we only present $p=5$ brane which characterized by the metric,
+Now we take the neutral blackfold case and try to extract stress tensor of that on the hypersurface.
+It has been reviewed in the section 2 and the appropriate metric found to be the equation (9).
+Here the method is the same as before, and we only present $p=5$ brane which characterized by the metric,

 and

 The method is straightforward and the nonvanishing components of stress tensor for neutral blackfold at $r=r_{c}$ is,

 Like the charged blackfold, this stress tensor also have trace anomaly which shows that the corresponding lagrangian is not invariant under conformal transformation.
 It can be seen easily that this quasilocal stress tensor is also conserved.